-Both devices are capable of providing smooth footage, but I’d give this one to Osmo Pocket – you can’t beat that 3-axis stabilization.
+Both devices can provide smooth footage, but I’d give this one to Osmo Pocket – you can’t beat that 3-axis stabilization.

-Both cameras are capable of capturing images at 12mb, but the GoPro Hero 8 camera has a wider range of features.
-It has one called LiveBurst, which will record everything 1.5 seconds before and after the shutter is fired.
-By using this, you can select still images from the entire sequence so you don’t have to worry about perfectly timing the shot.
+Both cameras can capture images at 12MB, but the GoPro Hero 8 camera has a wider range of features.
+For example, it has one camera setting called LiveBurst, which will record everything 1.5 seconds before and after the shutter is fired.
+By using this setting, you can select still images from the entire sequence, so you don’t have to worry about perfectly timing the action.

-GoPro Hero 8 also has the ability to change the field view of narrow, linear, wide, or SuperView setting whereas the DJI Osmo Pocket has a fixed 80-degree field of view.
-I also just love the vibrant look that the GoPro gives on sunny days – I’d give this category to the GoPro.
+GoPro Hero 8 also has the ability to change the field view of narrow, linear, wide, or SuperView settings, whereas the DJI Osmo Pocket has a fixed 80-degree field of view.
+I also love the vibrant look that the GoPro gives on sunny days, so I’d give this category to the GoPro Hero 8.

 The Osmo Pocket battery capacity is 875 mAh.
 That can last for a recording time of 140 minutes when set to 1080p 30fps.
-Charging time is an hour and 13 minutes.
+The charging time is an hour and 13 minutes.

 The GoPro hero 8 battery capacity is 1,220 mAH.
 That lasts around 50 minutes when continuously shooting in 2.7 or 4K at high frame rates, but you can stretch that out to more like 2 hours for lower resolution footage or TimeWarp video.

 It takes around three hours to charge a GoPro battery, but they are replaceable.
-This means you can buy extra batteries for the GoPro and replace them on the spot, which is a huge advantage to the Osmo, which has the battery built-in.
-It’s close, but I’d give GoPro this category because you can change the batteries out.
+This means you can buy extra batteries for the GoPro and replace them on the spot, which is a huge advantage to the Osmo pocket batteries built-in to the camera.
+This category goes to GoPro just because you can change the batteries out.

-When it comes to water resistance, the GoPro Hero 8 wins hands down because it is able to be submerged in water, whereas the DJI Osmo Pocket is not without a case.
+The GoPro Hero 8 wins hands down when it comes to water resistance because it can be submerged in water, whereas the DJI Osmo Pocket cannot go without a case.
 And trust me, it’s really not.
-I got a small amount of water on the inside of my Osmo and it completely toasted it.
+I got a small amount of water on the inside of my Osmo, and it completely toasted it.

 DJI Osmo Pocket vs GoPro Hero: Durability

-When it comes to this feature, the Osmo Pocket is not nearly as durable as a GoPro Hero 8, which is built to withstand drops, water, and just about anything you can think of.
 If you drop your Osmo Pocket, there’s a good chance it will break the gimbal (I’ve done this).
 GoPro is made for adventures and can do just about anything with it.
-This category easily goes to GoPro.
+GoPro easily wins this category.

-The GoPro Hero 8 doesn’t come with a stick to hold it, so you’ll have to buy an extra accessory if you want something to hold it with (which you will).
+The GoPro Hero 8 doesn’t come with a handle to hold it, so you’ll have to buy an extra accessory if you want something to hold it with (which you will).
 I purchased the GoPro shorty mini extension pole, which is great, but it is an additional cost.
-With the stick and square shape on top, it’s much less stealthy than the Osmo Pocket.
+Also, it looks much less stealthy with the stick and square shape on top than the Osmo Pocket.

-The GoPro Hero 8 comes with the Quik app, which is amazing for making travel videos quickly.
-It takes your GoPro footage and automatically turns it into a video that you can export on your phone.
-GoPro connects to your phone via Wi-Fi, which can sometimes take a long time to transfer video files.
+The GoPro Hero 8 comes with the Quik app, which is amazing for making travel videos quickly on your phone.
+It takes your GoPro footage and automatically turns it into a video that you can export and share on social media.
+The downside is that GoPro connects to your phone via Wi-Fi, which can sometimes take a long time to transfer video files.

-The Osmo Pocket can actually connect to your phone, allowing you more control, faster video transfers, and exclusive features like the motion time-lapses and active face tracking.
+The Osmo Pocket can actually connect to your phone via a cable that goes into the power port, allowing you more control, faster video transfers, and exclusive features like motion time-lapses and active face tracking.
 It also has a built-in app for editing videos called DJI Mimo, but I like the Quick app more.
-DJI winds for transfer speeds, GoPro wins for overall app.

 Osmo Pocket vs GoPro: Accessories

-One thing I love about the GoPro Hero8 is that it doesn’t require a frame attachment in order to work with mounts or accessories.
-It now has two fingers that can be pulled out from the base to attach any existing GoPro mount or accessory securely.
+One thing I love about the GoPro Hero8 is that it doesn’t require a frame attachment to work with mounts or accessories.
+Instead, it now has two fingers that can be pulled out from the base to attach any existing GoPro mount or accessory securely.

 When it comes to accessories, GoPro is King.
-You can buy so many different versions of selfie sticks directly through GoPro or off-market.
-More to that, there are accessories for every sport imaginable – helmet mounts, bike mountains, snowboard mountains, ect.
+You can buy so many different versions of selfie sticks directly through GoPro or off-market on Amazon.
+More to that, there are accessories for every sport imaginable – helmet mounts, bike mountains, snowboard mountains, etc.